RBI Officer Grade B Syllabus & Exam Pattern 2021

-1) International finance and exchange rates issues in an open economy, benefits, and costs of inter-connected financial markets; evolution of international financial architecture.
+1) International finance and exchange rates issues in an open economy, benefits, and costs of interconnected financial markets; the evolution of international financial architecture.

-2) Benefit of International trade, comparative and absolute advantage,
+2) A benefit of International trade, comparative and absolute advantage,

 the effect of International trade on resources allocation and factor price equalization, non-conventional trade barriers, optimum currency areas and effect of the customs union

 1) Direct and Indirect taxes, efficiency costs of commodity taxes, income taxation, labour supply, and savings, corporate taxation, and corporate behaviour

 2) Government expenditure policy-various components, deficit financing and its impact on the economy, government debt and crowding out of private capita